e1-m/dispytch/docs/docs/concepts/emitter.md

 ## 📌 Notes

 * Dispytch automatically **serializes the payload** as JSON by default.
-To change the default serializer you can pass included `MessagePackSerializer` to the Producer or write one on your own
+To change the default serializer you can pass included `MessagePackSerializer` to the EventEmitter or write one on your own
-* Event ordering and delivery guarantees — depend on the underlying producer (Kafka/RabbitMQ), not Dispytch.
+* Event ordering and delivery guarantees — depend on the underlying broker (Kafka/RabbitMQ/Redis), not Dispytch.